Soft symmetries of topological orders: Global Symmetries of (2+1)D Topological Order

-In this paper, we are interested in elements of Aut$(\mathcal{C})$ that do not permute anyons but which are nevertheless non-trivial.
-We refer to such transformations as {\bf soft symmetries} and we denote the group of soft symmetries as Aut$_\text{sf}(\mathcal{C})\subset \text{Aut}(\mathcal{C})$.
+We refer to such transformations as {\bf soft symmetries} and we denote the group of soft symmetries as Aut$_\text{sf}(\mathcal{C})\subset \text{Aut}_{br}(\mathcal{C})$.
 In the mathematics literature they are referred to as soft braided tensor autoequivalences.
 We see that such transformations correspond to vertex basis gauge transformations that keep the $F$ and $R$ symbols invariant and which are not continuously deformable to the identity.